bc15/GitLet/README.md

 # GitLet
-A mimic of the git system coded in Java
+Git version system able of basic commands such as push, pull, commit, add, merge.
+(Coded in Java)